 As an extension of answering the why of your communications program, you should also address the business value tied to the program.
 For each communications discipline’s needs, you should clearly calculate the business case for each.
 For example, your sales communications strategies and tactics may be designed to generate a certain volume of qualified leads.
 Assuming you know your conversion ratios across your sales funnel, and the average value of each customer you convert, you can begin to calculate your return on communications investment from a successful sales communication program.

-At this stage, it’s more important that you are successful in developing a hypothesis for what you believe the communications investments will deliver than to establish the actual goals and objectives for your program.
-This is a high-level summary of the business value you hope to deliver as the result of funding your communications programs.
+At this stage, it’s more important that you are successful in developing a hypothesis for what you believe the communications investments will deliver than establishing the actual goals and objectives for your program.
+This is a high-level summary of the business value you hope to deliver as a result of funding your communications programs.

 Goals and Objectives